The Apple Watch 8 has been on our minds for some time. Now it’s here, we can’t wait to get into the details and new features!

 Some of the biggest concerns among users are what the watch looks like and how big it is.
 Not everyone wants a big watch.
 But some feel that it is just too difficult to see the tiny interface that sits on their wrist.
 That’s why we can break down what we are getting with the 7 and what we are hoping for with the Series 8.

 Apple watches have not seen any serious design changes in quite some time.
 However, the series 7 shows a display that is 20% bigger than the previous model.
-You may be thinking if they just changed the screen display, why would they make another so quickly?
+We now know the Apple Watch 8 will come in two sizes – 45mm and 41mm, allowing users to enjoy a watch that suits their needs.

 The displays are thinner with the 7, and the edges are a lot curvier.
 They maintain the square circle combo.